GuillaumeMougeot/biom3d/docs/tuto_cli.md

 # Use the Command Line Interface

 Biom3d has different entry points with which you will be able to interact.
 We will go from the quickest approach, which will let you run a training in a single line of code, to the more detailed ones, which will let you manually adjust some of the hyper-parameters of Biom3d.

+You can find examples of command lines [in the bash folder on the GitHub repo of Biom3d](https://github.com/GuillaumeMougeot/biom3d/tree/main/bash) starting with `run_`.

 > **Warning**: For Windows users, the paths are here written in "linux-like format".
 You will have to change '/' symbols to '\\' symbols in the command lines.